Deb Hiett moved to Los Angeles after years of living in New York City,

 Reviewers praise her theater performances:

-Deb has appeared as an actress on the new "Curb Your Enthusiasm," "VEEP," "Baskets," "American Crime," "Love," "Documentary Now!"
+Deb has appeared as an actress on “Barry,” “The Good Place,” the new "Curb Your Enthusiasm," "VEEP," "Baskets," "American Crime," "Love," "Documentary Now!"
 "Arrested Development," "The Comeback," "Parks and Recreation," "The Office," "Desperate Housewives," "Prison Break," "Boston Legal," and more, as well as in many sketches on HBO's "Real Time with Bill Maher," and several web series.

 She wrote and stars in the short film "Open House," which won FunnyorDie's 2015 "Make 'Em LAFF" Showcase, was voted "Best Comedy Short" in the 2015 Women In Comedy Festival Film Night, and "Best Video Short" in the iOWest/Cake Batter's Funny Women L.A.
 Festival.
 It was also an Official Selection in the 2014 Los Angeles Comedy Shorts Festival, the 2014 Los Angeles Comedy Festival, and the 2014 Moonrise Festival.